rowcased/rowcased.github.io/codewars.md

 #### The Site

 <!-- <a href="https://codewars.com">Codewars</a> -->
 Codewars is a user-driven site with a very active community, offering thousands of diverse coding challenges in 48 languages.
 The site borrows ‘kyu’ ranking from _Kendo_; challenges refered to as ‘kata’ and points are called _honor_.
-As levels of honor are achieved, additional site privileges are granted.
+Additional site privileges are granted at higher levels of honor.

 #### My involvement